siyangliastro/siyangliastro.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Siyang (Sean) Li, and I'm currently a fourth year PhD student in the Physics and Astronomy department at Johns Hopkins University.
-I'm interested in observational cosmology and refining standardizable candles used to construct extragalactic distance ladders to measure the expansion rate of the universe and investigate the Hubble Tension.
+I'm interested in observational cosmology and refining standardizable candles used to construct extragalactic distance ladders to measure the current expansion rate of the universe and investigate the Hubble Tension.

 # My Research